kinshuk1312/Simple-Video-Rental-Store-Java-Implementation/README.md

 1. Login as a customer
 2. Login as a user
 3. Check video Availibility
-4. Rent Video
+4. Rent video
-5. Return Video
+5. Return video
+6. Give video rating
-6. Add video as admin
+7. Add video as admin
-7. View video inventory as admin
+8. View video inventory as admin